Furq07/Spindle/README.md

 ## 📞 Support

-If you encounter any problems or have any questions, please open an issue on the GitHub repository.
+If you encounter any problems or have any questions, please open an issue on the GitHub repository or join [Discord Server](https://discord.gg/XhZzmvzPDV)

 ---